dprint/dprint-plugin-exec/README.md

 - `associations` - File patterns to format with this command.
 If specified, then you MUST specify associations on this plugin's config as well.
   - You may have associations match multiple binaries in order to format a file with multiple binaries instead of just one.
 The order in the config file will dictate the order the formatting occurs in.
 - `stdin` - If the text should be provided via stdin (default: `true`)
-- `cwd` - Current working directory to use when launching this command (default: dprint's cwd)
+- `cwd` - Current working directory to use when launching this command (default: dprint's cwd or the root `cwd` setting if set)

 Command templates (ex. see the prettier example above):